What is Lean Manufacturing?

 The basis of Lean involves making every area of your business better by continuously striving to do things more efficiently and without defect.

 There are several basic tenants of Lean Manufacturing:

 - Kaizen is one of the main philosophies in Lean Manufacturing.
 In Japanese, "Kai" means to fix, correct, improve or change, and the word "zen" means good.
 This is the basis of the continuous improvement philosophy.
-It is not a "process" that is done at regular intervals-- instead, it is done on a continuous basis.
+It is not a "process" that is done at regular intervals-- instead, it is done continuously.

 - 5S is a systematic approach to workplace organization.
-It is a 5-step process which instills efficiency, competitiveness, and survival for your company.
+It is a 5-step process that instills efficiency, competitiveness, and survival for your company.

 - 6S takes the 5S system and goes one step further.
 All the steps in 5S are important, but there is another important "S": Safety.

 - Six Sigma is a process used to improve the overall quality of production output.
 It is designed to reduce causes of variation and defects in manufactured products, and it relies on several other quality management processes to function.